20 Editable Word Work Games to Make Learning Fun!

 Editable Word Work Games

-Do you want the kids you teach to learn sight words while having fun?
-If so, these editable sight word games are just what you need.
+Do you want the kids you teach to learn to read, spell and write words while having fun?
+If so, these editable games are just what you need.

-They make learning sight words engaging and fun while also being very effective.
-Forget the flashcards and the worksheets and use these fun sight word games and activities instead!
+They make learning phonics skills and high frequency words fun while also being very effective.
+Forget the flashcards and the worksheets and use these fun word games and activities instead!

 Many of the activities incorporate fun manipulatives as a means for getting kids involved and excited about the activity, but most of the manipulatives are things you probably already have around your classroom or can get easily at the dollar store.